 Their debut EP, ‘TRiBE’ continued the momentum with singles, ‘Dreamer’ and ‘Could Be Worse’ all gaining radio play (Community Radio all over Australia, as well as Triple J), followed by stand-alone single, ‘Crazy For You’ (featuring Andrea Kirwin), Bearfoot ’s name has spread wide and far over 2017, and into 2018.

-With a debut full-length album in the works, Bearfoot ’s stance for a creative culture is solid… with voices out loud, and fists in the air, 2018 will be no struggle for this group.
+With a brand new single in ‘Luminate’, and a debut full-length album in the works, Bearfoot ’s stance for a creative culture is solid… with voices out loud, and fists in the air, 2018 will be no struggle for this group.

 The Regional Arts Development Fund (RADF) is a partnership between the Queensland Government and Sunshine Coast Council to support local arts and culture in regional Queensland.